Chicken Avocado Rice Bowl

 How to Make a Chicken Avocado Rice Bowl

-1. Cook the rice
+1. Cook the Rice

-2. Season the chicken
+2. Season the Chicken

-3. Cook the chicken
+3. Cook and Rest the Chicken

 Seasoned chicken cooking in a skillet for a chicken avocado rice bowl

-6. Assemble the bowl
+6. Assemble the Bowls

-Meal Prep and Storage Tips
+Meal Prep and Storage

 Chicken avocado rice bowl meal prep containers with rice, chicken, avocado, vegetables, and sauce stored separately